 Use walnut meat in burritos, tacos, meat sauces, chilis, pasta sauces, soups, or stews.

-Redefine meat with this Walnut Meat & Potatoes recipe on my Instagram page.
+Redefine meat with this Oil-Free Walnut Meat with Green Peas recipe on my Instagram page.

 🐔 Soy Curls